comma-csv/comma/README.markdown

     end

 If you have any questions or suggestions for Comma, please feel free to contact me at crafterm@redartisan.com, all feedback welcome!

+== DEPENDENCIES

+If you're on ruby 1.8.*, you'll need to have the fastercsv gem installed